LibreOffice/core/emfio/README.md

     ./bin/run mtfdemo odk/examples/basic/forms_and_controls/burger.wmf

 This opens the burger.wmf file from the ODK examples.

+It is also possible to dump metaactions created as the intermediary format before rendering the metafile using:

+    ./bin/run mtfdemo -d odk/examples/basic/forms_and_controls/burger.wmf

+If the command is successful, this message will be shown, and metadump.xml will be put in the current folder:

+"Dumped metaactions as metadump.xml"

 The demo code structure is described in [GDIMetaFile](../vcl/README.GDIMetaFile) documentation.